nikhilakki/fractal-search-engine-hackathon/flask-wa/src/readme.md

 run the following commands in your terminal

 ```
-$ git clone <repo url> # if doing it for the first time & git pull to update existing repo with BitBucket's repo
+$ git clone <repo url> # if doing it for the first time else just git pull
 $ cd flask-wa
 $ virtualenv -p python3 .
 $ source bin/activate